+All hyper-parameters values, including these constants, were selected using cross-validation and fixed throughout all experiments on all benchmarks.

-{\bf Loss Terms\quad} We train our system end to end using only two loss terms: a mask refinement loss and a perceptual reconstruction loss. {At train time, the role of the mask refinement network $\tR$ is to recover the driver's identity after it was reduced by the perturbation operator $\tP_{\text{train}}$, therefore, }we minimize the ${L}_1$ loss of the driver's mask $\tM(\tA(\vd))$ and its refined mask $\vm_d$:
+{\bf Loss Terms\quad} The model is trained end-to-end using two loss terms: a mask refinement loss and a perceptual reconstruction loss.
+At train time, where the source and driving frames are of the same identity, the role of the mask refinement network $\tR$ is to recover the missing data that was removed by the operator $\tP_{\text{train}}$.
+Therefore, we minimize the ${L}_1$ loss of the driver's mask $\vm_d$ and its refined mask $\vm_{dr}$:

 For the image reconstruction loss of the generators $\tL$ and $\tH$, following \cite{siarohin2019first} and based on the implementation of \cite{2018arXiv180806601W}, we minimize a perceptual loss using the pre-trained weights of a VGG-19 model.
 For two images $\va$ and $\vb$, the reconstruction loss terms using the $j^{th}$ layer of the pre-trained VGG model are written as: